Symas/containers/README.md

 * All our work on OpenLDAP has always been, and will always be open-source.
 We are a [commercial support company](mailto:support@symas.com), here if and when you need us.
-* We commit to promptly publish new versions of this image using our automated systems for every release of the software going forward.
+* We commit to promptly publish new versions of this chart for every release of the software going forward.
-* Our images contain the latest bug fixes and features released.
+* Our images contain the latest bug fixes and features released, not just in OpenLDAP but in supporting libraries.
 * We've based our containers on the amazing [Bitnami containers](https://github.com/bitnami/containers/) existing work.
 * We'd like to thank them for open sourcing their work allowing the community to